 DSL, even though it's a dedicated line to your home, suffers from a problem called line attenuation.
 This is the effect of distance on your internet speed.
 In other words, the farther your home is located from the phone company central office, the slower your connection will be.
 Don't assume, however, that just because your home is geographically close to the office that your connection will be faster - the wiring sometimes takes a complex route throughout neighborhoods before reaching your residence.
 Most providers can tell you the approximate speeds you should expect based upon your location.

 My analysis showed that prices between cable and DSL internet are fairly comparable, although there are - as usual - other factors involved.
-The main price benefit of cable comes with the ability to order cable and internet bundles.
+The main price benefit of cable comes with the ability to order cable and internet bundles, such as these bundles here.
 If you're a cable television subscriber, then you may be able to save a considerable amount on your internet just by bundling the two services together.

 On the other hand, because DSL usually requires a landline phone, you can also bundle your services together for a better rate from DSL internet providers.
 Several providers, including EarthLink and CenturyLink, now offer a freestanding option, meaning your phone line doesn't have to be active to obtain DSL internet service.